Mitchel-Stig/ATMDispenserJava/README.md

 ## Further Possible Improvements

+- Further unit tests to handle more denominations, add/remove currency usage and exception expectations
 - Addition of Front-end
 - Addition of Database to store denomination counts
 - Addition of threshold identification for denomination counts